danielhoherd/AAXtoMP3/README.md

+# TODO

+- Figure out what works best for audiobooks in plex
+- Add ability to create chaptered m4b files

 # AAXtoMP3
 The purpose of this software is to convert AAX files to a more common MP3 format through a basic bash script frontend to FFMPEG.